gpcaretti/MultiWeatherApi/README.md

 ## Remarks

 This library uses a client-oriented approach: the `[XXX]Service` (OpenWeather, DarkSky, ...) object is intended to be an abstraction from which weather data can be obtained.

-Returned results *could not contain* all the fields that can appear in the raw JSON obtained through making a direct request to the web service, but exposes them through more
+Returned results *could not contain* all the fields that can appear in the raw JSON obtained through making a direct request to the web service, but exposes them through more .NET convention-friendly properties: **for example**, `precipIntensityMax` is exposed as `MaxPrecipitationIntensity`.
-.NET convention-friendly properties: for example, `precipIntensityMax` is exposed as `MaxPrecipitationIntensity`.
 These properties are (as shown here) sometimes more verbose, but were intended to match the style commonly used in .NET projects.

 ## Add other weather services
-Please, follow the remarks above for general approach and the naming convention.
+Please, follow the remarks above for the general approach and the naming convention to implement them.

-Once implemented a new service, you can modify the `WeatherFactory` or extend it like this>
+Once implemented a new service, to include as new service of the *generic* API you can modify the `WeatherFactory` or extend it like this:

 ```
 public class WeatherFactoryExt : WeatherFactory {